 The result for the big business round in the BigCommerce and Shopify head-to-head comparison is a tie.
 Both ecommerce platforms offer superb solutions for the largest enterprises.
 While BigCommerce pricing plans have more built-in tools that can save you thousands of dollars for paying for third-party apps, Shopify Plus is capable of handling more transactions per minute than BigCommerce Enterprise.

 Customer support is crucial if you want a properly functioning and smooth running online business that is available at all times and capable of serving your customers’ needs day or night.

 So, here is the BigCommerce and Shopify customer support comparison.

 Both e-commerce platforms offer high quality and timely customer support, including:

 - 24/7 live chat support

 - Advanced expert support

-The BigCommerce Help Center is comprehensive and useful, including a Knowledge Base, a Community, Ideas and News and Updates which you can refer to when you need guidance, troubleshooting, and assistance.
+The BigCommerce Help Center is comprehensive and useful, including a Knowledge Base, a Community, Ideas, News and Updates that you can refer to when you need guidance, troubleshooting, and assistance.
 You can browse through the help center or search it for specific issues you are having.